Passive learning of active causal strategies in agents and language models: Related work

 Many perspectives on the limitations of LMs correspond to causal arguments.
 For example, the ``octopus test'' of \citet{bender2020climbing} is an argument about causal structure in the world that is latent in language.
 Other works have expressed skepticism about the possibility of LMs (or other models) learning causal strategies from passive data \citep[e.g.][]{ortega2021shaking,pearl2018theoretical}.
 Even works that take more optimistic perspectives tend to focus on memorization of observed causal structure --- e.g. \citet{kiciman2023causal} study LM knowledge about real-world causal structure, and note their potential utility as causal priors. \citet{willig2023causal} make some overlapping observations, but argue that these are simply examples of discovering correlations between causal structures in the real world and their descriptions in language, and that therefore LLMs ``simply recite the causal knowledge embedded in the data'' and thus ``we cannot expect any sort of generalization in terms of causal prowess.''
-However, we will show that it is possible to learn generalizable causal strategies from passive data, especially when given explanations as links between observations and causal structure (which is particularly relevant for LMs).
+However, some works have suggested that LMs can learn implicit world models from the training data \citep{li2021implicit,li2022emergent}, suggesting that there is potential for more than purely superficial memorization.
+Correspondingly, we will show that it is possible to learn generalizable causal strategies from passive data, especially when given explanations that link observations to causal structure (which is particularly relevant for LMs).

 Work in offline RL has also studied the ability of agents to generalize from passive data \citep{pmlr-v97-fujimoto19a,kumar2019stabilizing,agarwal2020optimistic}, but has generally used more complex offline algorithms rather than pure imitation.
-Some work on pure imitation has considered the causal challenges for learning an optimal policy \citep{ross2011reduction,dehaan2019causal}.
+Some work on pure imitation has considered the causal challenges for learning an optimal policy \citep{ross2011reduction,dehaan2019causal,zhang2020causal}, but generally under a fixed causal structure.
 Other work has explored the generalization capabilities of agents trained from pure imitation when conditioned on information about the trajectories (such as returns) \citep{schmidhuber2019reinforcement,srivastava2019training,arulkumaran2022all,chen2021decision}. \citet{laskin2022context} show that passive offline imitation can learn a meta-RL algorithm that can improve an RL policy at test time.
 However, none of these works focused on tasks of causal experimentation and exploitation.

 Instead, work on learning causal strategies has generally relied on online RL agents. \citet{dasgupta2019causal} showed that causal reasoning can emerge implicitly from meta-RL; other approaches learn to infer causal structures explicitly as part of an meta-RL process \citep{nair2019causal,jiang2023learning}. \citet{lampinen2022tell} demonstrate that explanations can support meta-learning of causal strategies.
 Other works have proposed benchmarks for meta-learning causal experimentation \citep{wang2021alchemy}.
 However, all of these works relied on active RL. \citet{kosoy2022towards} recently considered learning of causal overhypotheses, and in addition to online RL agents evaluated behavioral cloning, but found it performed poorly; a decision transformer performed somewhat better, but only if forced to explore.
 Thus, past works leave open the question of whether agents can generalize causal strategies from passive data.